nihalboina/106afinalproject/README.md

-GPT Component contains files related to the GPT prompting and output model visualizer rogo-main contains files related to the CV block recognition and coordinate transformation, the json outputs from the GPT and CV, as well as action_server.py which interprets those json coordinates and actually actuates the Sawyer to perform our building tasks
+GPT Component contains files related to the GPT prompting and output model visualizer

+Rogo-main contains files related to the CV block recognition and coordinate transformation, the json outputs from the GPT and CV, as well as action_server.py which interprets those json coordinates and actually actuates the Sawyer to perform our building tasks
+.
+.
+.

 To run:
 1) connect to sawyer